 The following instructions apply to Modbus TCP enabled Inverters only:

-- Install “Samba share” under “Settings/Add-ons/Add-on Store” and configure username and password.
+4. Install “Samba share” under “Settings/Apps/Install app” and configure username and password.

 Configuration